asu-cactus/IDNet-2025/README.md

 ## Running the Experiments Scripts

 ### Running Bayesian Optimization
+In this Experiments, we used SIDTD tmplate dataset as our target domain and used in our experiments, you can download the SIDTD data [here](https://github.com/Oriolrt/SIDTD_Dataset/tree/main/SIDTD/data/DataLoader#run-example) or [here](https://tc11.cvc.uab.es/datasets/SIDTD_1/), then put the `reals` and 'fakes' folders inside the data/templates/ directory.
 To run the Bayesian Optimization baseline, run the following command under the root directory of the project.
 ```bash
 python experiments/Bayesian_search.py target_samples with_model lambda0 lambda1 candidate_models